Oper8 Global Group Receives Frost & Sullivan's 2025 European Customer Value Leadership Recognition For Excellence In Edge Data Center Solutions

 This award recognizes Oper8 Global Group's innovation in edge data center for artificial intelligence and high-performance computing, and its commitment to customer success

-SAN ANTONIO, June 19, 2025 /PRNewswire/ -- Frost & Sullivan is pleased to announce that Oper8 Global Group has been awarded the 2025 European Customer Value Leadership Recognition in the edge modular and prefabricated data centers solutions sector for its outstanding achievements in customer-centric innovation, strategic execution, and technology leadership.
+SAN ANTONIO, TX. – June 19, 2025 – Frost & Sullivan is pleased to announce that Oper8 Global Group has been awarded the 2025 European Customer Value Leadership Recognition in the edge modular and prefabricated data centers solutions sector for its outstanding achievements in customer-centric innovation, strategic execution, and technology leadership.
 This recognition underscores Oper8 Global Group's continued commitment to delivering performance-driven infrastructure and helping clients meet the demands of modern high-compute environments.

 Guided by a strategic focus on digital transformation and purpose-built innovation, Oper8 Global Group has consistently delivered high-density, high-efficiency infrastructure for compute-intensive applications such as AI and high-performance computing (HPC).
 Its modular, scalable data center solutions have been widely adopted across Europe's education and research sectors, further validating its strong market alignment.